Access to/Sharing of Personal Health Information (PHI) and the Use of Health Home Consents #HH0009

 • Adults

-• Children/adolescent 18 years of age or older, or child/adolescent under age 18 if they are a parent, pregnant or married and able to self-consent
+• Children/youth 18 years of age or older, or child/youth under age 18 if they are a parent, pregnant or married and able to self-consent, or Homeless youth

 FAQ Health Home Consent Frequently Asked Questions For Use with Children and Adolescents Under 18 Years of Age

-• Children/adolescents under age 18 who are not a parent, pregnant and/or married and cannot self-consent and need a parent, guardian or legally authorized representative to consent
+• Children/youth under age 18 who are not a parent, pregnant and/or married and cannot self-consent and need a parent, guardian or legally authorized representative to consent

-DOH-5201 Health Home Consent Information Sharing For Use with Children and Adolescents Under 18 Years of Age
+DOH-5201 Health Home Consent - Enrollment and Information Sharing For Use with Children and Adolescents Under 18 Years of Age

 DOH-5203 Health Home Consent Information Sharing of Educational Records